usnistgov/cdf-test-method/REPORT.md

 - `fatal-error`
 - `unspecified`

-By analyzing the detections appearing in a report output, decisions regarding conformance can be made. [give sample output?]
+By analyzing the detections appearing in a report output, decisions regarding conformance can be made.

 The XVRL output is presented as a "report of reports".
 The XVRL provides metadata about the test run.
 Particularly useful metadata is highlighted below: